 Overall the temperature and moisture fields generally match the observations.
 Mean biases in temperature were typically within the critical threshold of 0.5 oC, with domain 2 values slightly less than those for domain 1.
 Mean absolute error values during the wintertime were approximately 2 oC resulting primarily from warm biases.
 Summertime values were somewhat less.
 Correlation coefficient values were significantly higher than the critical threshold.

 Both mean bias and mean absolute errors for specific humidity were well within acceptable thresholds, even during the summer when levels of moisture in the atmosphere are significantly higher than in the cold winter months.
-Bias values for all months and both domains were small and positive, with similar characteristics seen in the dewpoint temperature.
+Bias values for all months and both domains were small and positive, with similar characteristics seen in the dew point temperature.
 A positive bias of moisture may be related to the presence of snow cover in the northern US during the winter and spring, Though a causal relationship is not possible to ascertain, the positive bias of moisture was most pronounced when snow cover was present.

 Do the meteorological fields produce acceptable air quality results?

 AER recommends the future use of these WRF runs for the following reasons: 1) the fields were generated from the latest version of a state-of-the-art meteorological model, 2) proper configuration of the model was followed, 3) error values are consistent with those in the literature, and 4) there is an absence of obvious, profound, systematic modeling errors.
 Despite the overall recommendation, it is suggested that future users of subsets of these raw meteorological fields and subsequent air quality fields closely inspect the quality of the individual WRF runs, since the quality of any one run can vary considerably.
-As well, patterns that seem to emerge from some of the analyses (e.g., time series at metar sites) are sometimes not representative of broader geographical regions (viz. corresponding bubble spatial plots).
+As well, patterns that seem to emerge from some of the analyses (e.g., time series at METAR sites) are sometimes not representative of broader geographical regions (viz. corresponding bubble spatial plots).
 The user should make an assessment for their own needs based on the time and region of interest.
 The individual poor forecasts are often attributed to errors in the initial conditions of the model and may ultimately be linked to failures in the observational network after substantial scientific investigation.
 Typically these poor model forecasts are limited in space and time.

 Appendix A